 Automatic control systems can be implemented in a variety of different ways, both electrically and mechanically.
 In this project we will be implementing an automatic logic control system using a combination of control circuitry commonly found in real-life applications including Programmable Logic Controllers (PLCs), microcontrollers, combinational integrated circuits and various sensors.

-While this report will not discuss control theory in any significant detail, it is useful to introduce some of the core concepts, which will allow for more precise explanations in later chapters.

 The control system in this paper is of the type single-input single output (SISO), and is based upon the concept that a single user-defined reference value is set on the input which the control system attempts to match as closely as possible on the output, ideally becoming stable at this value without oscillating around it.
 The control system does this by sending a control signal proportional to the reference input to the output device(s), in this case a motor, and then measuring their current state, in this case its speed.
 The next control signal sent by the control system will then be adjusted depending on this measured value, in order to make the subsequent measured value more closely match that of the reference value.
 This is referred to as an error driven feedback loop, or more generally, a control loop, since all control loops are error driven.
 When we have a control loop which continually adapts its output in order to track a variable input, then we have an automatic control system [1].

 Purpose